DarienBrito/KORGEasyMap/README.md

 # KORGEasyMap
 A wrapper for the KORGMapper SuperCollider classes by Adam Jurazek

-a) Download the forked KORGMapper classes from my repository.
-It already contains my addition.
+a) Download the forked KORGMapper classes from my repository (It already contains my addition)

 or

-b)

 1) First download the KORGMapper classes from: https://github.com/Endut/KORGNanoKontrol